 Máguez es uno de los pueblos localizados en la cara norte de la isla, por lo que su temperatura respecto a otros pueblos de Lanzarote se ve fuertemente disminuida.
 La temperatura media varía entre los 15-27ºC siendo incluso menor de 10ºC en los meses de invierno.

-Local fiestas in Máguez
+Local fests in Máguez

-The fiestas held in honour of Santa Bárbara are the most important fiestas in Máguez.
+The fests held in honour of Santa Bárbara are the most important fests in Máguez.
 They are celebrated at the end of November, and it is a wonderful occasion to experience some of the traditions of Lanzarote’s rural towns: there are championships organised where local games are played, folk music concerts, and general festivities.
 If you are not visiting during those dates, there is also plenty of fun to be had at the Teleclub, a sociocultural hub with a bar and restaurant which is the perfect place to enjoy a glass of wine and local dishes.